joshuaxiao98/Generator-based-approach-to-analyze-mutations-in-genomic-datasets/README.md

 (1) The functions used to generate the state machine are provided in important_functions.ipynb, and the pickle file for any fasta file can be generated using create_pickle.ipynb.

-(2) For Figure 2 a-i, please use the Fig2_synthetic_data.ipynb.
+(2) For Figure 2, please use the Fig2_synthetic_data.ipynb.

-(3) For Figure 2 j,k, please use PCA_strains.ipynb.
-GISAID acknowledgement files for the samples used in Fig 2j are provided in the folder G_L_GR and for Fig 2k are provided in the folder UK_SA_Braz.
+(3) For Figure 3 and S2, please use PCA_strains.ipynb.
+GISAID acknowledgement files for the samples used are provided in the folder G_L_GR and for Fig S2 are provided in the folder UK_SA_Braz.

-(4) For Figure 3, please use Intra_Strain_Evolution.ipynb.
+(4) For Figure 4, please use Intra_Strain_Evolution.ipynb.
 GISAID acknowledgement files for the samples used are provided in the folder continuous_evol.

-(5) For Figure 4b,c,d,e and 6, please use Mutation_detection_time.ipynb, our 'State Machine' method, 'Needleman-Wunsch' method and 'Smith-Waterman' method are included in it.
+(5) For Figure 5b,c,d,e and 7, please use Mutation_detection_time.ipynb, our 'State Machine' method, 'Needleman-Wunsch' method and 'Smith-Waterman' method are included in it.
 The specific data for Figure 6 are provided in folders 'Time_N_*'.

-(6) For Figure 5, please use mutation_detection_region.ipynb.
+(6) For Figure 6, please use mutation_detection_region.ipynb.
 Metadata information for the samples used is provided in the folder samples_used_figure_5.